urielulises-a/coding-challenges/README.md

 Welcome to my challenges repository!
 Here you will find programming challenges that I have solved from the website [Codewars](https://www.codewars.com/)!

-the solved problem is commented on the top of each file with its test
+The solved problem is commented on the top of each file with its test

 ## Repository Structure